catrplr/Paper-Implementation/README.md

 # Paper-Implementation
-In this repo I tried to implement some ML papers
+In this repo I have implemented some AI papers